Philosobyte/kafkart/README.md

 # kafkart
-This is a nascent library aiming to provide a Rust Kafka client which achieves feature parity with the Java Kafka client.
+This is a nascent library aiming eventually to provide a Rust Kafka client which achieves feature parity with the Java Kafka client.
+It has a long way to go and it is nowhere near functional yet.